AGES 16-19 | CO-ED | $639

 Wranglers-In-Training (WIT) is an optional track in LIT!

-While taking part in LIT, participants of WIT will spend time improving their wrangling skills and learning what it means to connect kids to God through the horse-back riding programs at camp.
-During the out-trip component of LIT, WIT participants will work at the barns, co-leading the horsemanship program for one of our onsite camps.
+While taking part in LIT, participants of the WIT track will spend time improving their wrangling skills and learning what it means to connect kids to God through the horse-back riding programs at camp.
+During LIT, WIT participants will work at the barns receiving hands-on horsemanship and leadership experience.

 To apply for LIT, please fill out the online application and follow the instructions listed.
 Successful applicants will submit a completed application form, references and complete an interview.
 Please note that LIT applications serve as a request to participate in the program and do not guarantee a spot.
 Once we’ve received your application and references, the LIT director will be in touch for an interview.